Dale Hollow Reservoir: History

 Dale Hollow Dam and Lake was authorized by the Flood Control Act of 1938 and the River and Harbor Act of 1946.
 The project was completed by the United States Army Corps of Engineers in 1943.
 Hydroelectric power generating units were added in 1948, 1949 and 1953.
 The project was designed by the Corps of Engineers and built under their supervision by private contractors.
-The hydroelectric generators of Dale Hollow Dam are used to supply power to the surrounding countryside.
+The hydroelectric generators of Dale Hollow Dam are used to supply power to the Southeast Power Administration and its public and private customers.
 The dam, power plant and reservoir are currently operated by the Nashville District of the Corps.

 The creation of the reservoir resulted in the submerging of a town named Willow Grove.
 In 1942, the town was purchased by the government in order to create the reservoir.
 The residents were forced to relocate.
 Former residents of the town meet annually on Labor Day weekend.

 Recreation

 The lake is also used recreationally.
 Water sports are moderately popular, especially water skiing.
 Wakeboarding and tubing are two more water sports that can be seen regularly.
 The main recreational use is fishing.
+Scuba diving is popular because of the lake water's high clarity.

 Dale Hollow is well known as a prime location for smallmouth bass fishing, currently holding the world record for the largest such fish ever taken (11 lb., 15 oz).
 It is the lake that is linked with the name Billy Westmoreland, famed smallmouth angler of Celina, Tennessee.
 The lake and surrounding rivers, the Cumberland River and the Obey River also contain other species such as largemouth bass, crappie, muskellunge, walleye, catfish, gar, and trout.

+In addition to these species, Dale Hallow is a favoured lake amongst carp fishermen in the USA.
+It is known to contain many large carp, primarily being fully scaled mirror carp.

 The Tennessee Wildlife Resources Agency and Kentucky Department of Fish and Wildlife each maintain jurisdiction over the lake's waters within their respective states.
 There is a reciprocal fishing agreement between the agencies, so recreational fisherman may be licensed by either state in order to fish in the reciprocal zone.
 Fishermen in areas of the lake outside the zone must be licensed by the governing agency.